sbminimalistics/container-orchestrator/README.md

 - [ ] cover the case when two nodes from the same cluster report themselves as leader
 - [x] build a queue of service calls (only one service call on one leader at a time)
 - [ ] expose log entries through node stats
+- [ ] remove Cluster as a staging part and send services straight into cluster
 - [ ] think of nested clusters (container as a cluster)

 ## Development environment